Dunwoody City Council approves backyard chicken ordinance

 Girl Scouts Lauren Fitzgerald and Chloe Fenster, both 13 and eighth graders at Peachtree Charter Middle School, are hoping to earn their Silver Award through their work to drum up “pro-chicken” support from residents.

-Cheryl Summers blasted the idea to OK chickens in the city, saying the idea to do was a “fad.”
+Cheryl Summers blasted the idea to OK chickens in the city, saying the idea was a “fad.”

 “[Chickens] are not a pet like a cat or dog,” she said.